nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 - Copy the file to your preferred folder as the home folder for your CSProj Planner.
 - Double click the file to start the app.
 - Type your command in the command box and press Enter to execute it.
 Some example commands you can try:
-   -  `addproj cs2113`: Add a new project named cs2113 to the planner.
+   - `addproject cs2113`: Add a new project named cs2113 to the planner.
-   - `viewproj`: list out all projects in the list.
+   - `listproject`: list out all projects in the list.
    - `exit`: Exits the project.